skyle97/autovpnbook/README.md

 ## Step 2: ##
 * Automatic login to vpnbook.
 No username or password required.

-* To properly terminate a session, press Ctrl+C.
+* To properly terminate a session, press Ctrl+c.

 Usage: